mesosphere/dcos-docs-site/pages/docs/1.8/overview/components/index.md

 menuWeight: 4
 excerpt:
 featureMaturity:
-enterprise: true
+enterprise: false
 navigationTitle:  Components
 ---

 DC/OS is comprised of many individual open source components that are precisely configured to work together.

 You can log into any host in the DC/OS cluster and view the currently running services by inspecting the <code>/etc/systemd/system/dcos.target.wants/</code> directory.

 You can view the DC/OS component details in the <a href="https://github.com/dcos/dcos/">https://github.com/dcos/dcos/</a> repo in the packages directory.

 <table class="table">